Xilerth/TrueGridCSS/README.md

 This is a simple grid system that you can use to create a responsive layout for your website.
 It's a different approach to the grid system that you can find in other grid systems like Bootstrap.

 ## How to Use
+  `npm i @xilerth/truegridcss`

-You can use the grid system by adding the class `tg-grid` to the container and then add the class `tg-grid-*` to the children.
+Now you can use the grid system by adding the class `tg-grid` to the container and then add the class `tg-grid-*` to the children.
 The `*` represents the number of columns that you want to use, ranging from 1 to 12 columns.

 ## Responsive